vaadin/context-menu/README.md

 ## Download release

 Official releases of this add-on are available at Vaadin Directory.
-For Maven instructions, download and reviews, go to http://vaadin.com/addon/context-menu2
+For Maven instructions, download and reviews, go to http://vaadin.com/addon/vaadin-context-menu

 ## Building and running demo

 git clone https://github.com/vaadin/context-menu.git
 mvn clean install
-cd context-menu-demo
+cd vaadin-context-menu-demo
 mvn jetty:run

 To see the demo, navigate to http://localhost:8080/